From Templates to Component Vocabulary: Letting the AI Decide UI Structure

 }

 The AI decides structure, emphasis, and ordering.
-We control styling and behavior.
+I control styling and behavior.

 Layout components: Accordion, Grid, Collapsible.
 The AI chooses structure and what's expanded by default.